tigera-solutions/cc-eks-compliance-workshop/3. Reports/readme.md

 Calico Cloud includes a fully-integrated deployment of Elasticsearch to collect flow log data that drives key features like the Flow Visualizer, metrics in the dashboard and Policy Board, policy automation and testing features, and security.

 Calico Cloud also embeds Kibana to view raw log data for the traffic within your cluster.
-Kibana provides its own set of powerful filtering capabilities to quickly drill into log data.
+Kibana provides its own set of powerful filtering capabilities to quickly drilling into log data.
 For example, use filters to drill into flow log data for specific namespaces and pods.
 Or view details and metadata for a single flow log entry.

 <p align="center">
   <img src="images/flow-logs-kibana.png" alt="Flow Logs Kibana" align="center" width="600">